upwindsecurity/terraform-oci-onboarding/README.md

 This repository contains the following Terraform modules:

-- [modules/main/](./modules/main/) - Main module with core functionality
+- Root level - Main module with core functionality (switches between tenant and compartment deployment modes)
 - Additional modules can be added to extend functionality

 ## Examples